Request Free Consultation

 Many times, the attorneys for the defendant will ask for a Stipulation agreeing to extend their time to answer the Complaint.
 These Stipulations are routinely agreed to.
 It is not unusual for the insurance company for the tortfeasor to assign defense counsel to the claim at the 11th hour, leaving the defense counsel with little or no time to Answer the Complaint.

-Should the defendant not Answer the Complaint in a timely manner, plaintiff may move the Court for a default judgment.
-Plaintiff has one year from the time service was completed to seek a default judgment by making an application to the court.
+Should the defendant fail to Answer the Complaint in a timely manner, the plaintiff may move the Court for a default judgment.
+The plaintiff has one year from the time service was completed to seek a default judgment by making an application to the court.

 An Answer is interposed when defense counsel serves it upon plaintiff’s lawyers.
 This is normally done by regular mail.